-Notice: The library will be open and accepting passport applications after June 2, 2020.
+Notice: The library is open and accepting passport applications.
 However, during this phase of our reopening, we are doing this by appointment only.
 Please call or e-mail if you would like an appointment.

 Iola Public Library is a Passport Acceptance Facility for the U.S. Department of State.
 To apply, you can either bring in your application or fill one out here.
 You will need to bring all necessary documents and other items.
 You will pay your fees here and take the required oath.